th2-net/th2-read-db/README.md

 + defaultParameters - the default values for parameters.
 They will be used if the parameter was not specified in the request
 + messageType - the message type that should be associated with this query.
   If it is set the read-db will set a property `th2.csv.override_message_type` with specified value
++ fetchSize - the number of rows that should be fetched from the database when query is executed.
+  Default value is 0 that means jdbc driver fetches result row without limitation.

 ### startupTasks